Stvff/triops/docs/triops_as_assembler.md

 and its size is therefore the element count of the array times the element count of the type times the alignment of the type.\
 For example, say we were to make an array of 5 `fat_pointer`s:
 ```
-type fat_pointer is 8 by 2 bytes;
+type fat_pointer is 2 columns of 8 bytes;
 fat_pointer[5] ptrs;
 ```
 `ptrs`'s size would be `5*2*8 = 80` bytes, and its aligment would be 8 bytes.
-Dynamic arrays, since they are a size and a pointer, are `8 by 2 bytes`, regardless of underlaying type.
+Dynamic arrays, since they are a size and a pointer, are `2 columns of 8 bytes`, regardless of underlaying type.
 Pointers are simply 8 bytes in size and alignment.

 ## Enums and constants